-COACHES/ADVISORS ATHLETIC HANDBOOK 2022-2023
+COACHES/ADVISORS ATHLETIC HANDBOOK

-School Board Approved: May 16th 2022
+School Board Approved: July 19th 2023

-Table of Contents
+Contents

 GUARD YOUR ATHLETIC ELIGIBILITY 3

 FUNDAMENTALS OF SPORTSMANSHIP 4

-INTRODUCTION 4
+INTRODUCTION 5

 CHEYENNE-EAGLE BUTTE ATHLETIC PHILOSOPHY 5

-RISK MANAGEMENT 6
+RISK MANAGEMENT 7

-LEGAL DUTIES OWED TO STUDENT-ATHLETES: 7
+LEGAL DUTIES OWED TO STUDENT-ATHLETES: 8

-COACHES EDUCATION PROGRAM
+COACHES EDUCATION PROGRAM 10

-COACHES OFFICE HOURS:
+COACHES OFFICE HOURS: 11

-EXPECTATIONS OF COACHES:
+EXPECTATIONS OF COACHES: 11

-SPECIFIC COACHES DUTIES AND RESPONSIBILITIES
+SPECIFIC COACHES DUTIES AND RESPONSIBILITIES 12

-PARENT/GUARDIAN COMPLAINTS OR CONCERNS
+PARENT/GUARDIAN COMPLAINTS OR CONCERNS 14

-TEAM STRUCTURE
+TEAM STRUCTURE 15

-WINTER / SUMMER MORATORIUM OF ACTIVITY
+WINTER / SUMMER MORATORIUM OF ACTIVITY 15

-FUNDRAISING
+FUNDRAISING 15

-$SUPERVISION-({\it Refer to Legal Duty \#2 the Duty of Qualified Supervision}) \dots \dots$ 14
+SUPERVISION - (Refer to Legal Duty #2 the Duty of Qualified Supervision) 15

-VOLUNTEER COACHES
+VOLUNTEER COACHES 15

-CHEERLEADING 15
+CHEERLEADING 16

 CHEER COACH SPECIFIC DUTIES 16

-OPEN GYM/WEIGHT ROOM RULES
+OPEN GYM/WEIGHT ROOM RULES 17

-LETTER AWARDS: 16
+LETTER AWARDS: 17

-ATHLETIC INJURY:
+ATHLETIC INJURY: 17

-TRAINING RULE REGULATIONS: 16
+TRAINING RULE REGULATIONS: 17

-GENERAL RULES:
+GENERAL RULES: 17

-END OF SEASON RESPONSIBILITIES:
+END OF SEASON RESPONSIBILITIES: 18

-HEAD COACHES EVALUATION
+HEAD COACHES EVALUATION 19

 ASSISTANT COACHES EVALUATION 22

-HANDBOOK SIGN-OFF FORM 23
+HANDROOK SIGN-OFF FORM 23

-GUARD YOUR ATHLETIC ELIGIBILITY YOU ARE ELIGIBLE IF:
+GUARD YOUR ATHLETIC ELIGIBILITY

+YOU ARE ELIGIBLE IF:
-1. You are under the age of 20.
-Age to be determined by birth date, not hour and minute.

-2. You have not attended more than 4 first semesters and 4 second semesters, or 12 trimesters, of school in grades 9 through 12.
+- 1. You are under the age of 20.
+Age to be determined by birth date, not hour and minute. - 2.
+You have not attended more than 4 first semesters and 4 second semesters, or 12 trimesters, of school in grades 9 through 12.
 Enrollment and attendance in school or participation in one or more contests shall constitute a semester/trimester of eligibility.
-Once a student enrolls as a ninth grader, all semesters/trimesters must be consecutive unless waived as per Article VII, Section 3 (1), page 10 of the constitution.

-3. During the preceding semester/trimester you passed a minimum equivalent of four full time subjects for which you earned at least 2.0 units of high school credit that will be used in the issuance of a diploma.

-4. During the current semester/trimester you are enrolled in and attend a minimum equivalent of four full time subjects for which you will earn at least 2.0 units of high school credit that will be used in the issuance of a diploma.

-5. You have enrolled by the 16th school day of the current semester/trimester.
-Date of regular entry into classes is considered the date of enrollment.

-6. You have on file in the principal's office a signed physical examination, a parent & student consent form, consent for release of medical information form (HIPAA), and a concussion fact sheet for parents/athlete.

-7. You have not transferred from one high school to another without a corresponding change in the residence of your parents.
-(Exception made for students who transfer pursuant to the open enrollment Bylaw.)

-8. You have a copy of your transcript on file in the principal's office prior to competition.

-9. You have not been absent from school more than ten (10) consecutive school days in a member school which operates a five (5) day school week or more than eight (8) consecutive days in a member school which operates a four (4) day school week.
-(Illness of the student or death in the immediate family excepted.)

-10. During a high school sport season, you do not compete on an unattached basis as an individual or as a member of a non-school team.

-11. You have not participated in an athletic contest under an assumed name.

-12. You have not participated in athletics in any institution of learning of higher rank than a standard secondary school.

-13. You have not violated your amateur standing.

-14. You have not graduated from a regular four-year high school or institution of equivalent rank.
+Once a student enrolls as a ninth grader, all semesters/trimesters must be consecutive unless waived as per Article VII, Section 3 (1), page 10 of the constitution. - 3.
+During the preceding semester/trimester you passed a minimum equivalent of four full time subjects for which you earned at least 2.0 units of high school credit that will be used in the issuance of a diploma. - 4.
+During the current semester/trimester you are enrolled in and attend a minimum equivalent of four full time subjects for which you will earn at least 2.0 units of high school credit that will be used in the issuance of a diploma. - 5.
+You have enrolled by the 16th school day of the current semester/trimester.
+Date of regular entry into classes is considered the date of enrollment. - 6.
+You have on file in the principal's office a signed physical examination, a parent & student consent form, consent for release of medical information form (HIPAA), and a concussion fact sheet for parents/athlete. - 7.
+You have not transferred from one high school to another without a corresponding change in the residence of your parents.
+(Exception made for students who transfer pursuant to the open enrollment Bylaw.) - 8.
+You have a copy of your transcript on file in the principal's office prior to competition. - 9.
+You have not been absent from school more than ten (10) consecutive school days in a member school which operates a five (5) day school week or more than eight (8) consecutive days in a member school which operates a four (4) day school week.
+(Illness of the student or death in the immediate family excepted.) - 10.
+During a high school sport season, you do not compete on an unattached basis as an individual or as a member of a non-school team. - 11.
+You have not participated in an athletic contest under an assumed name. - 12.
+You have not participated in athletics in any institution of learning of higher rank than a standard secondary school. - 13.
+You have not violated your amateur standing. - 14.
+You have not graduated from a regular four-year high school or institution of equivalent rank.